sheenazien8/goplate/docs/validation-and-dto.md

 ## Overview

-GoPlate uses Data Transfer Objects (DTOs) to define the structure of request and response payloads, and leverages `go-playground/validator` for robust request validation.
+Galaplate uses Data Transfer Objects (DTOs) to define the structure of request and response payloads, and leverages `go-playground/validator` for robust request validation.
 This ensures type safety, clear API contracts, and reliable error handling.

 - **DTOs**: Structs for input/output data with console command generation
 - **Validation**: Tag-based, automatic, and extensible